Summary

 Asian Small-clawed Otter | Aonyx cinereus

-DIET | Carnivore – fish, frogs, crustaceans, insects, and snakes
+Carnivore – fish, frogs, crustaceans, insects, and snakes

-- The Small-clawed Otter is built for swimming.
+• The Small-clawed Otter is built for swimming.
 Their bodies are well adapted to it as well.
 They have a powerful tail that helps them change direction in the water.
-They also can close off their ears and nostrils to keep water out.
+They can also close off their ears and nostrils to keep water out.

 Three-banded Armadillo | Chaetophractus vellerosus